Updated: 5/2/2018 | May 2nd, 2018

-That’s right.
-I’m talking about how backpackers feel about tourists.
-Backpackers view tourists as non-travelers – those who go for the pictures and the hotel, but never the place.
-Backpackers, on the other hand, consider themselves true travelers – they go for the cultural experience, to meet the locals, and to immerse themselves in faraway lands.
+Backpackers, on the other hand, consider themselves as real travelers – they go places for the cultural experience, to meet the locals, and to immerse themselves in faraway lands.
 Or, at least, that’s what they think.

 In the traveler lexicon, a backpacker is usually a young traveler on a long trip who sleeps in hostels, cooks his/her own meals, lives cheap, is on a budget, and parties hard.
 They take local transport and hang out with the locals.
 A tourist, on the other hand, is anyone who goes somewhere, follows the Lonely Planet trail, stays in nice hotels, eats at nice restaurants (that don’t really serve authentic local food), takes tourist buses, buys silly gifts, and generally sticks out like a sore thumb.

 To me, that is not travel.
-That’s flying to a resort.
-But, at least they made the effort.
-Baby steps, right?
+(Though, I do appreciate that they at least they made the effort to leave their country.
+Baby steps, right?)

 Except they don’t.